oslocyclotronlab/ompy_further_examples/README.md

 - 145Nd: Comparison of unfolded data + of folded to raw
 - 145Nd_artificial: Created a fake raw spectrum with `raw_fake = R * raw` and unfold this
 - 28Si: Comparison of unfolded data + of folded to raw

+### first generation:
+Get primaries from all generation spectra and compare to the tru primaries:
+- Spectrum generated (by dicebox(?)) from AC
+- Other simple mock spectra